 Genomic Region: Exon 7

 Mutation Type: Point, Missense

 Codon Change: GGT to GTT

-This mutation has been reported in the proband of a family with multi-generational early-onset Alzheimer’s disease.
+This mutation has been reported in the proband of a family with multigenerational, early onset Alzheimer’s disease.
 The reported pedigree shows four affected individuals over three generations.
-The proband, “EN”, developed disorientation at age 30 with insidious onset of memory impairment.
-He died at age 39 with a diagnosis of AD.
-His mother died of autopsy-confirmed AD at age 42 with onset in her early thirties.
+The proband, EN, developed disorientation at age 30 with insidious onset of memory impairment.
+He died at 39 with a diagnosis of AD.
+His mother died of autopsy-confirmed AD at age 42, with onset in her early 30s.
 Her first symptoms were confusion, handwriting changes, word-finding problems, short-term memory loss, and anger.
-She later developed severe loss of language and motor skills, disorientation, seizures and blindness.
-The proband’s maternal grandfather died of an unspecified dementia in his early forties.
+She later developed severe loss of language and motor skills, disorientation, seizures, and blindness.
+The proband’s maternal grandfather died of an unspecified dementia in his early 40s.
 The G206V mutation was hypothesized to be pathogenic, but confirmation was not possible in this family as the other affected family members were predeceased (Goldman et al., 2002).